ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     :icon: file-code

-    The following section discusses ``group_vars``, part of the environment variables which instruct the collection where it can find IBM `Open Enterprise SDK for Python`_ and IBM
+    The following section discusses ``group_vars``, part of the environment variables which instructs the location of the collection IBM `Open Enterprise SDK for Python`_ and IBM
     `Z Open Automation Utilities`_ (ZOAU) dependencies.

     In the ``all.yml`` file located at ``/tmp/playbooks/inventories/group_vars/all.yml``, paste the following below, there is no need to edit this content.
-The ``host_vars`` variables from the previous step will be automatically substituted into the environment variables (below) by ansible.
+The ``host_vars`` variables from the previous is substituted automatically into the environment variables (below) by ansible.

     Notice the indentation, ensure it is retained before you save the file.